 Mini Castle In a Lake Sintra Portugal.
 Obviously, a castle does not have to be huge to have that "WOW" factor!
 I LOVE the way this place looks, and I wouldn't mind spending some time there.
 I might want a small boat, though.

 It might look like a CGI set from Game of Thrones, but this is actually Dunnottar Castle, a ruined medieval fortress on a well-defended headland near Stonehaven in Aberdeenshire.
 Its Scottish Gaelic name is Dùn Fhoithear, or "fort on the shelving slope".

-The white sands and turquoise sea of the Luskentyre peninsula is situated on the spectacular west coast of South Harris in the Outer Hebrides.
-This image was taken by Scottish photographer Tim Winterburn.
+The white sands and turquoise sea of the Luskentyre peninsula might look like something you’d find in Antigua, but this beach is actually situated on the spectacular west coast of South Harris in the Outer Hebrides, Scotland

 SCOTLAND - This is the Shore in Leith.
 Leith used to be a separate town but was merged with Edinburgh in even though Leithers voted to against the union.
 These days, it’s usually referred to as Edinburgh’s port.

 SCOTLAND - This huge waterfall isn’t tumbling from a Central American plateau: it’s the Mealt Falls on the Isle of Skye.
 The imposing cliffs in the background are Kilt Rock, a rocky outcrop with vertical basalt columns said to resemble a pleated kilt.

 Dunnottar Castle, Scotland - by Sam Strickler .Dunnottar Castle is a ruined medieval fortress located upon a rocky headland on the north-east coast of Scotland, about two miles south of Stonehaven. for when i go on my castle hopping trip.